-INSTRUCTOR IN PSYCHOLOGY: The Psychology Department at the University of Illinois Springfield invites applications for an instructor position beginning August 19, 2019.
-This is a full-time on-campus position and benefit-eligible non-tenured academic appointment.
-UIS faculty are expected to be available and engaged in the campus community to perform professional responsibilities as assigned.
-The successful candidate should have a minimum of a M.A./M.S. in psychology or closely related field awarded from a regionally accredited university prior to the start date, and demonstrated excellence in teaching.
-Experience pursuing innovative and engaging teaching strategies is desirable.
-Teaching responsibilities would include undergraduate courses such as introductory psychology, research methods, senior seminar, and courses in the candidate’s specialty area.
-Candidate will be expected to teach some classes in an online format.
-Opportunities to mentor undergraduate research may be available.
-Normal teaching load is four courses per semester.
+ASSISTANT PROFESSOR IN PSYCHOLOGY: The Psychology Department at the University of Illinois Springfield invites applications for a tenure-track position at the Assistant Professor level beginning August 16, 2019.
+This is a full-time on-campus position and benefit-eligible tenure-track academic appointment.
+UIS tenure-system faculty are expected to be available and engaged in the campus community, with assigned professional responsibilities for teaching, scholarship, and service.
+The successful candidate should have a Ph.D. in Psychology with specialized training in Social Psychology from an accredited university prior to the start date.
+College teaching experience is preferred, and experience pursuing innovative and engaging teaching strategies is desirable.
+The applicant should demonstrate potential for scholarship and/or research in a specialty area.

 Applications must be submitted online at https://jobs.uis.edu/job-board.
 Applicants should navigate to the Faculty category and Psychology position.
-Applicants should create or update a profile, complete the online application, and upload a cover letter addressing the responsibilities of the position, curriculum vita, graduate transcripts, statement of teaching philosophy, and the names and contact information (email address and phone number) for three professional references.
-Only those applicants who complete the online application and upload all required materials by the November 2, 2018 application deadline will be considered; incomplete applications will not be evaluated.
+Applicants should create or update a profile, complete the online application, and upload a cover letter addressing the responsibilities of the position, curriculum vita, graduate transcripts, statement of teaching philosophy, description of research program, and the names and contact information (email address and phone number) for three professional references.
+Only those applicants who complete the online application and upload all required materials by the March 17, 2019, application deadline will be considered; incomplete applications will not be evaluated.
 To maintain the integrity and confidentiality of the search process, applicants are asked to upload their own materials.
-Review of applications will begin November 3, 2018 and continue until the position is filled or the search is terminated.
+Review of applications will begin March 18, 2019, and continue until the position is filled or the search is terminated.

 UIS is an affirmative action/equal opportunity employer with a strong institutional commitment to recruitment and retention of a diverse and inclusive campus community.
 Women, minorities, veterans, and persons with disabilities are encouraged to apply.

-The University of Illinois conducts background checks on all job candidates upon acceptance of a contingent offer of employment.
+The University of Illinois may conduct background checks on all job candidates upon acceptance of a contingent offer of employment.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.